wexond/browser-base/README.md

 # Contributing

 If you have found any bugs or just want to see some new features in Wexond, feel free to open an issue.
-We're open to any suggestions and bug reports would be really helpful for us and appreciated very much.
+We're open to any suggestions.
+Bug reports would be really helpful for us and appreciated very much.
 Wexond is in heavy development and some bugs may occur.
 Also, please don't hesitate to open a pull request.
 This is really important to us and for the further development of this project.

 ## Running